SmithWillSuffice/ohanga-pai/content/blog/23_toonastytwit.md

 With this in mind, I'm going to post a few things here that I feel would just make enemies on social media, more than friends.
 Also, it's light-hearted, and just to let off steam.
-Putting these posts on the github is a minimal act of shring for those who care for a laugh.
+Putting these posts on the github is a minimal act of sharing for those who care for a laugh.

 ${}^\ast$For the AI nerds, it is not the case our brains are Bayesian machines.
-Rather, a Bayesian update model captures some input--output behavioural aspect of our animal brain cognition.
+Rather, a Bayesian update model captures some input--output behavioural aspects of animal brain cognition.
 Think of it being like how a Least Action Principle (so knowing future boundary conditions) is an effective description of physics, whereas the actual physics is Hamiltonian (infinitesimal local transformations). ((Or the